JuliaLang/juliaup/README.md

 - major version channels, e.g. `1`.

 All of these channels can be combined with the `~x86`, `~x64` or `~aarch64` suffix to download a specific platform version.

+## More information

+[This JuliaCon 2021 talk](https://www.youtube.com/watch?v=rFlbjWC6zYA) is a short introduction to Juliaup.
+Note that the video was recorded before the Linux and Mac versions were finished, but all the information about `juliaup` itself applies equally on Linux and Mac.